MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

   - Enter the following command in PowerShell to get an access token: `az sign in --allow-no-subscriptions account get-access-token --resource=<https://YourDataverseTenantURL.api.crm.dynamics.com/> --query=accessToken --output=tsv \| Set-Clipboard.`

-To save your Power Automate definition, do the following.
+To save your Power Automate definition, follow these steps:

 1. Find the workflow ID of the Power Automate flow you want to save.
 Do one of the following.